tsarbucks/volatility/README.md

 3. Click the Get Data button
 4. (Data fetched from the Yahoo Finance API)
 5. When the data is downloaded, it will display below.
 There are various filters:
-  * strikes - be default only strikes within 20% of the current price are shown, use the slider to change - slide to the far right to include all strikes in the chart
+  * strikes - by default only strikes within 20% of the current price are shown, use the slider to change - slide to the far right to include all strikes available
   * put call - by default puts are shown in red and calls in green, however if you are only interested in one or the other you can click the radio buttons to limit accordingly
   * underlying price - by default is shown in a blue line, click the checkbox to show as a plane bisecting the volatility curve
-  * earnings dates - click the checkbox to show, using the Yahoo data, which may not be the next announcement but the prior one.
+  * earnings dates - click the checkbox to show, using the Yahoo data, which may not be the next announcement but the prior one or both.
 Will also show the ex-dividend date if any
 6. Using the chart - you can drag it to change the perspective.
 Hover over the chart to see info on a particular option.
 Click on that point to open a card containing that option's last price, today's change, implied volatility, bid-ask, volume, and open interest.
 On laptops, the cards will appear to the right of the chart, on mobile they appear beneath it.
 The most recently clicked option will always be at the top.
 7. Save the chart - you can save the chart and options cards by clicking the round button at the lower left.
 The file will be named XXX_vol_yyyymmdd.png where XXX is your ticker
 8. Any problems or feature requests?
 Click the Feedback button in the page footer.